 The Blackfoot believe that the Sun made the earth–that he is the creator.
 One of the names by which they call the Sun is Napi—Old Man.
 This is how they tell of the creation:

-After the land had been made, Old Man traveled about on it, making things and fixing up the earth so as to suit him.
+After the land had been made, Old Man traveled about on it, making things and fixing up the earth to suit him.
 First, he marked out places where he wished the rivers to run, sometimes making them run smoothly, and again, in some places, putting falls on them.
-He made the mountains and the prairie, the timber and the small trees and bushes, and sometimes he carried along with him a lot of rocks, from which he built some of the mountains–as the Sweet Grass Hills–which stand out on the prairie by themselves.
+Next, he made the mountains and the prairie, the timber, and the small trees and bushes, and sometimes he carried along with him a lot of rocks, from which he built some of the mountains–as the Sweet Grass Hills–which stand out on the prairie by themselves.

-Old Man caused grass to grow on the plains, so that the animals might have something to feed on.
-He marked off certain pieces of land, where he caused different kinds of roots and berries to grow–a place for camas; and one for wild carrots; one for wild turnips, sweet root and bitter root; one for service berries, bullberries, cherries, plums, and rosebuds.
+Old Man caused the grass to grow on the plains so that the animals might have something to feed on.
+He marked off certain pieces of land, where he caused different kinds of roots and berries to grow–a place for camas; and one for wild carrots; one for wild turnips, sweet root, and bitter root; one for serviceberries, bullberries, cherries, plums, and rosebuds.

 He made all kinds of animals that travel on the ground.
-When he made the big-horn with its great horns, he put it out on the prairie.
+When he made the big horn with its great horns, he put it out on the prairie.
 It did not seem to travel easily there; it was awkward and could not go fast, so he took it by one of its horns and led it up into the rough hills and among the rocks, and let it go there, and it skipped about among the cliffs and easily went up fearful places.
 So Old Man said to the big-horn, “This is the place for you; this is what you are fitted for; the rough country and the mountains.”
-While he was in the mountains he made the antelope, and turned it loose to see how it travelled.
+While he was in the mountains, he made the antelope and turned it loose to see how it traveled.
 The antelope ran so fast that it fell over some rocks and hurt itself.
-He saw that this would not do, and took the antelope down on the prairie and set it free there, and it ran away fast and gracefully, and he said to it, “This is the place that suits you.”
+He saw that this would not do and took the antelope down on the prairie and set it free there, and it ran away fast and gracefully, and he said to it, “This is the place that suits you.”

-At last, one day, Old Man decided that he would make a woman and a child, and he modelled some clay in human shape, and after he had made these shapes and put them on the ground, he said to the clay, “You shall be people.”
+At last, one day, Old Man decided that he would make a woman and a child, and he modeled some clay in human shape, and after he had made these shapes and put them on the ground, he said to the clay, “You shall be people.”
 He spread his robe over the clay figures and went away.
-The next morning he went back to the place and lifted up the robe, and saw that the clay shapes had changed a little.
+The next morning, he went back to the place, lifted the robe, and saw that the clay shapes had changed slightly.
 When he looked at them the next morning, they had changed still more; and when on the fourth day he went to the place and took off the covering, he said to the images, “Stand up and walk,” and they did so.
-They walked down to the river with him who had made them, and he told them his name.
+They walked down to the river with him, who had made them, and he told them his name.

 As they were standing there looking at the water as it flowed by, the woman asked Old Man, saying, “How is it; shall we live always?
 Will there be no end to us?”